zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 Building Zim

-1. Checkout or update a copy of pyzim from lp:zim .
+1. Checkout or update a copy of pyzim from "lp:zim".

-2. Run ./build_win32.py .
+2. In the Zim root folder, run "windows\env.cmd" if your GTK binary folder isn't already in your PATH environment variable.

+3. Run "[path-to-python]\python.exe windows\build_win32.py".

-3. Make sure it built okay by running ./windows/release/zim.exe
+3. Make sure it built okay by running ".\windows\zim\zim.exe"

 Packaging the Installer

-1. Edit ./windows/build/create-zim-setup.nsi .
-You must MANUALLY set the variables VER and BUILDDATE.

-2. Run ./windows/build/create-zim-setup.nsi .
+1. Run ./windows/create-zim-setup.nsi .

-3. Find its output in ./windows/release/Zim-setup-*.exe and test it.
+2. Find its output in ./dist/Zim-setup-*.exe and test it.